Overview

 Summary

-For each task we significantly reduced the number of clicks and pages visited, therefore simplifying the navigation flow.
+For each task we significantly reduced the number of clicks and pages visited, simplifying the navigation flow.

 Accessibility